sykn-jmn/Webcam_To_ASCII-Art/README.md

 ## Sample Output
 https://user-images.githubusercontent.com/56058545/133916833-e04136be-e261-41a3-b500-f51ff05e4523.mp4

 # How It Works
 ### Input Frames
-Webcam Capture API from https://github.com/sarxos/webcam-capture was used to get frames from the Webcam in the form of BufferedImages
+Webcam Capture API from https://github.com/sarxos/webcam-capture was used to get frames from the Webcam in the form of `BufferedImages`

 ### Frame Processing
-* Based on the final static variable SIZE, the number of characters for width and height is determined.
+* Based on the final static variable `SIZE`, the number of characters for width and height is determined.
 * The character displayed will be determined by the average brightness of the set of pixels which is determined by averaging the red, green, and blue values.
-* The output of this will be a 2d char array.
+* The output of this will be a 2d `char` array.

 ### Output
-* The 2d char array will then be the input for the display class which utilizes the Java Swing Package for a window display.
+* The 2d `char` array will then be the input for the `Display` class which utilizes the Java Swing Package for a window display.

 # Class Description